MiczFlor/quicz-means-quiz-markdown/docs/tools-for-conversion.md

 2. convert it to JSON
 3. save the output to `example-quicz.json` in the folder `tests`

-NOTE: see [install-tool-scripts.md](install-tool-scripts.md) for information on how to make these scripts available in your command line prompt.
+> NOTE: see [the installation file](INSTALL.md) for information on how to make these scripts available in your command line prompt.